Cape Town Rocks Facebook group was started on the Easter weekend of 2017 and this is the story of how it all began.

 We discovered that there was also a Rock Painting Facebook group in Ohio (quite a big one) doing the same thing.
 According to Wikipedia, the concept originally started in 2015 in Cape Cod.

 We added our immediate friends to the group and Cape Town Rocks started growing in the area that it was started, which is Capri Village, near Fish Hoek.
 We hid painted rocks in Capri, Fish Hoek, Glencairn and Kommetjie and posted them to the group.
 All the painted rocks have a back label which tells the finder that they can keep it or re-hide it, and to post their find to the Facebook group.
 The group grew slowly and more and more people started painting and hiding rocks.
-The group now has 17,7K members, some of them from all over the world.
+The group now has over 20 000 members, some of them from all over the world.

 Related Rock Painting Groups